 Teaching with catechism isn’t overly difficult.
 First you must choose a version to use.
 After that, it’s just a matter of making the time each day/week to practice the questions with your kids.

 Choosing a Catechism

 I won’t go into a long explanation of the different kinds of catechisms.
 Suffice it to say, there are several corresponding to the different confessions of faith.
 There is the Catholic catechism, of course, but catechism also has a long history in the Protestant churches.
 Within the Protestant catechisms, there are many versions including Lutheran, Reformed (Heidelberg, Westminster, etc.), Baptist, Anglican, and so on.
 In addition, there are many floating around that people have written themselves based on existing versions.

-The best way to find a good catechism for use in your home is to start skimming through several of them until you land on one that works.
+The best way to find a good catechism for use in teaching catechism in your home is to start skimming through several of them until you land on one that works.
 Don’t be afraid to modify them for your own purposes if needed.
 You may very well find one you like but that is a little off as far as usability or doctrine.
-That’s ok!
+That’s okay!